 Major impacts to groundwater resources and wells are not expected from Project related activities due to abidance of setbacks from water wells and the minimal water-related needs of the Project.
 A well will be installed to fulfill the O&M building water requirements.
 The water used for dust abatement and other construction needs would either come from a local well or may be trucked in from a suitable local resource and stored at the laydown yard.
 The source of water will be determined closer to construction.
+Currently, it is estimated that up to 37 acrefeet/year of water will be used for construction purposes and that water usage during operations at the O&M facility will be equivalent to the use of a four to five-person household.
 Construction dewatering may occur depending on the weather, soil conditions, and specific locations.
 Dewatering consists of the removal of surface water and/or groundwater by diverting and/or removing construction areas within water features or wet areas, as needed for construction.